 In the middle half of the 7th century we also find the hindu dynasty of pratApopanatasAmantacakra-shrIjIvadharaNa rAta, samataTeshvara prAptapancamahAshabda shrIshrIdhAraNa rAta, and baladhAraNa rAta ruling in samataTa with capital at devaparvata surrounded by kSIroda river, and again probably not independent.
 A deva dynasty (buddhist kings shAntideva, vIradeva, Anandadeva and bhavadeva, all called paramasaugata paramabhaTTAraka parameshvara rAjAdhirAja) is also found ruling from devaparvata in paTikera in samataTa; but it is not clear whether they are from this period or slightly later.
 One also knows of adhimahArAja, mahAsAmanta shivanAtha, shrInAtha, bhavanAtha and lokanAtha (around 663 AD or 750 AD) ruling in tripurA or samataTa probably under the overlordship of khaD.gas or the rAtas.
 Mention is also found of the governor shrImaruNDanAtha bhaTTAraka from shrIhaTTa, and he seems to be related to lokanAtha.

 But in the second quarter of the eighth century, the shaila dynasty (probably from the mountains, or related to the shailodbhava dynasty mentioned above) killed the ruler and occupied puNDra according to jaYavarddhana II who claims to be the greatgradson of the brother of this king of shaila dynasty.
 In 725–735 AD, yashovarmA conquered first magadha and gauD.a (which may have been the same) and then vaGga.
-Sometime soon after, kashmir king lalitAditya defeated yashovarmA, invited the king of gauD.a and killed him.
+Sometime soon after, kashmir king lalitAditya of the karkoTa dynasty defeated yashovarmA, invited the king of gauD.a and killed him.
 During his grandson jayApID.a's time, rAjataraGginI (describing 8th century bengal) mentions gauD.a being one of the five semi-independent regions of bengal under jaYanta, who won over them all.
-In 748/759 AD vagadatta king harSa, possibly king of kAmarUpa and father in law of jayadeva, king of licchavis (alternatively, of kara dynasty of Orissa who also claim to be descendants of the bhagadatta dynasty) conquered gauD.a, oDra, kaliGga and koshala.
+In 748/759 AD vagadatta king harSa, possibly king of kAmarUpa and father-in-law of jayadeva, king of licchavis (alternatively, of kara dynasty of Orissa who also claim to be descendants of the bhagadatta dynasty) conquered gauD.a, oDra, kaliGga and koshala.
 After the khaD.gas, vaGga may have been under the candras till the first quarter of the eighth century: There is a buddhist tibetan tradition naming vRkSacandra, vigamacandra, kAmacandra, siMhacandra etc., ening with vimalacandra, his son govicandra, and relative lalitacandra. lalitacandra was probably defeated by yashovarmA.
 The kingdoms of Bengal were very fragmented during this hundred year.

 There were of course a lot of local dynasties which lasted a long time.
 Thus, around 7th century, raghunAtha Adimalla founded the malla dynasty ruling parts of West Bengal (around viSNupura) for a thousand years.
 Important kings in this dynasty are jagat malla (ruler in 994 AD) and virhAmbIra (ruling in 1587).
 The early rulers were shaivaites, the later ones vaishnavaites.
 Similarly, one finds record of a dynasty founded by a Dhimantasena, son of Bhimasena, who defeated the kirATas of bhabalina (current savar in Bangladesh).
 His son Ranadhirsenas's son Harish Chandra Pal's son Mahendra dedicated a matha in Saka 791 (869 AD).
 (The coins from Savar from the post-gupta period name shrikrama and sudhanya.)